The Basics Of The Fireplace Flue

 If you've ever looked inside the vent that smoke exits your fireplace through, you may have wondered "What is that thing called?"
+Well, that is the flue!
 Some people refer to the entire structure as the chimney.
-Others may get confused and call it a "flute” or a "flume”.
-So, what is the fireplace vent actually called?
-Though many people call all parts of the vent pipe the "chimney”, the interior part of a chimney is called the flue.
+Others may get confused and call it a "flute" or a "flume."
+Though many people call all parts of the vent pipe the "chimney", the interior part of a chimney is called the flue.
 It is there to help exhaust fumes exit your fireplace as well as protect the exterior part of the chimney from chemical breakdown.

 The flue has a damper near the bottom of the pipe or flue tiles and top of the firebox.
 This opening can operate by a handle or a latch.
 The damper is there to allow smoke to exit as you use the fireplace or to keep rain and debris out when you aren't using it.
 The damper will be your best friend if you want to get the best use out of your fireplace.
 So it's wise to get comfortable with how to use it as soon as the fireplace is installed.